 5. Sowing crops for winter

-If your climate is warm enough, (most of the UK is, for example), do consider growing stuff over winter because:
+If your climate is warm enough, (most of the UK is, for example), sowing some things now for winter can be a really good idea because:

 - Pots full of winter veg simply look so much better than bare pots.